6mile/DevSecOps-Playbook/README.md

 - [ ] map brand new ISO 27002 controls
 - [ ] map remaining NIST 800-53
 - [ ] map remaining ISM infrastructure

+## About the author

+My name is Paul McCarty and I'm the founder of [SecureStack](https://securestack.com).
+I created this document as a way to capture in one place the steps I took to implement DevSecOps functions into my team.
+If you have any questions you can contact me at hello@securestack.com or on twitter @eastside-mccarty

 Sponsored with 💜  by [SecureStack](https://securestack.com)